eugene/viking-paper-experiments/README.md

 # Introduction

-This repository contains the code for the experiments described in the paper "VIKING: Deep variational inference with stochastic projections".
+This repository contains the code for the experiments described in the paper [VIKING: Deep variational inference with stochastic projections](https://arxiv.org/abs/2510.23684).

 💡 If you're interested in building on top of the method described in the paper, we have also released [a library](https://github.com/fadel/viking) for that use case!